Diana Muldaur: Television films

 In 1973, Muldaur co-starred in the television film Call to Danger as Carrie Donovon, a Justice Department investigator.
-In 1974, Muldaur starred in The Wonderful World of Disney movie presentation of Hog Wild! with John Ericson and Kim Richards for NBC.
+In 1974, Muldaur starred in The Wonderful World of Disney presentation of Hog Wild! with John Ericson and Kim Richards for NBC.
 In 1979, she starred in the made-for-television film version of The Miracle Worker in which she played the role of Katie Keller, the mother of Helen Keller.
 The NBC film starred Melissa Gilbert and Patty Duke Astin.

 In an attempt to capitalize on Burt Reynolds' international superstardom, Muldaur's performance in the pilot episode of the Reynolds-Norman Fell crime series, Dan August (1970–1971) was edited together with a subsequent episode and repackaged as a 1980 ABC Movie of the Week titled Dan August: The Jealousy Factor.

-In 1991, Muldaur played Lauren Jeffreys, the main client of Perry Mason (Raymond Burr) in the NBC television movie Perry Mason and the Case of the Fatal Fashion.
+In 1991, Muldaur played Lauren Jeffreys, the main client of Perry Mason (Raymond Burr) in the NBC television film Perry Mason and the Case of the Fatal Fashion.
 Muldaur had previously worked with Burr as a guest star on the detective series Ironside (1971) and his short-lived series Kingston: Confidential (1977).

 Her other television films include the Black Beauty miniseries (1977), Pine Canyon is Burning (1977), Maneaters Are Loose!
 (1978), The Word (1978), and Joseph Wambaugh's two-hour film Police Story: A Cry for Justice (1978) with Dennis Weaver and Larry Hagman.
 Muldaur teamed with The Smothers Brothers for Terror at Alcatraz (1982) and turned in strong dramatic performances in Murder in Three Acts (1986) opposite Peter Ustinov and Locked Up: A Mother's Rage (1991) with Jean Smart and Angela Bassett.

 Personal life

-Muldaur is a 1960 graduate of Sweet Briar College, a small, private, women's school in central Virginia.
+Muldaur is a 1960 graduate of Sweet Briar College, a small, private women's liberal arts college in central Virginia.
 She is the older sister of singer-songwriter Geoff Muldaur, who is the former husband of singer Maria Muldaur.
 She is also the aunt of singer-songwriter Jenni Muldaur and singer-songwriter Clare Muldaur-Manchon.
 She lived in Los Angeles from 1970 to 1991.
 Muldaur was married to actor James Vickery, her co-star on The Secret Storm, until his death from cancer in 1979.
 She then married writer and producer Robert Dozier (son of producer William Dozier), who died of prostate cancer in 2012.
 Muldaur is a former Airedale Terrier breeder and owner.

-At one point, Muldaur contemplated a face lift, noting in 2000 at the age of 61, "You don't see many people my age on television", but eventually decided against it, remarking, "Somebody has to look the right age."
+At one point, Muldaur contemplated a face lift, noting in 2000 at the age of 61, "You don't see many people my age on television", but eventually decided against it, remarking, "Somebody has to look the right age".
 Her stated ambition is "to play all the great women's roles...
 I'd love to play Lady Macbeth."